keigan-motor/Arduino-I2C-KM1/README.md

 ```arduino
 pinMode(SDA, INPUT); // For Arduino Uno, SDA = 4
 pinMode(SCL, INPUT);  // For Arduino Uno, SCL = 5
 ```

 ### ESP32 or ESP8266
 Please add external pullup resisters from 1kOhm to 10kOhm as follows.
+(INPUT_PULLUP is not recommended because of stability.)

-  - between SDA and 5V(or 3.3V)
+- between SDA and 5V(or 3.3V) // Default SDA = 21
-  - between SCL and 5V(or 3.3V)
+- between SCL and 5V(or 3.3V) // Default SCL = 22

 ## Basic
 Including the library and initialization are required to control KeiganMotor.